Richard K. Fox (pilot boat): Pilot boat Richard K. Fox

 Pilot Boat Richard K. Fox in port after a winter cruise in zero weather.

 When the Lillie was sold to the New York pilots, she was renamed the Richard K. Fox.
 The Fox was named in honor of Richard Kyle Fox, the famous sportsman and publisher of the Police Gazette.

-The Fox was registered with the Record of American and Foreign Shipping from 1884-1887 as the Richard K. Fox.
+The Fox was registered with the Record of American and Foreign Shipping from 1884 to 1887 as the Richard K. Fox.
 She was owned by Andrew Leighton.
 She weighed 78-tons.
 Her captain was Charles H. Harty.

 One of the first reports of the pilot-boat Richard K. Fox was on November 19, 1891, when the steamboat Havana picked up a yawl from the pilot-boat Richard K. Fox that was on station duty east of Sandy Hook.

 On February 14, 1895, the tank steamer Chester and the pilot-boat Richard K. Fox, No. 8, were long overdue due to the bad weather.

 On February 14, 1895, the pilot-boat Richard K. Fox, No. 8, was wrecked on the Rockaway Shoals in a dense fog.
 The tug Argus picked up the pilot boat's yawl and seven of the crew near Coney Island en route to the mainland.
 The Fox was saved by the Rockaway Beach life-Saving Station at Coney Island.
 She was insured for $8,000.
 The Board of Pilot Commissioners reviewed the case of Pilot David S. Nicolay, who was in command of the Fox when she went ashore on Rockaway Shoals.
 Pilot John Shooks charged Nicolay with not staying with the boat, but abandoned the vessel.
 The issue was settled and Nicolay was cleared from the charge.

 Captain John J. Canvin Jr., son of John Joseph Canvin, was a pilot on the pilot boat Richard K. Fox when he boarded the steamship Idaho.
 He died of heart disease shortly after climbing the robe ladder to board the vessel on September 19, 1897.